-When most think of the word “assessment” they envision the large, high-stakes exams that caused stress and sleepless nights during time as a student.
+When most think of the word “assessment” they envision the large, high-stakes exams that caused stress and sleepless nights while a student.
 In actuality there are many different types of student evaluation—the most common form being summative assessment.

 What is Summative Assessment?

-While formative assessment is the evaluation of learning as it is taking place (assessment for learning), summative assessment is the practice of evaluating what a student has learned at the end of a given period of time (assessment of learning).
-As content is taught within a course, educators should evaluate how well the information is being absorbed and retained—this is where summative assessment becomes useful.
-By assessing students at the end of a module, course, or even entire program curriculum, summative assessment provides faculty insight into how well their students have mastered the delivered content..
+While formative assessment is the evaluation of learning as it takes place (assessment for learning), summative assessment is the practice of evaluating what a student has learned at the end of a given period of time (assessment of learning).
+As content is taught within a course, educators should evaluate how well the information is absorbed and retained—this is where summative assessment becomes useful.
+By assessing students at the end of a module, course, or even entire program curriculum, summative assessment provides faculty insight into how well their students have mastered the delivered content.

-As summative assessment is the evaluation of learning, assessments should be delivered at the end of the given period of teaching.
-Generally, summative assessments are an end-of-course or end-of-year exam; however, these are not the only applicable use of summative assessment.
-Evaluating students learning could come at the end of a chapter, learning module, or semester.
+Being the evaluation of learning, assessments should occur at the end of the given period of teaching.
+Generally, they are an end-of-course or end-of-year exam; however, these are not the only applicable use of summative assessment.
+Evaluating students’ learning could come at the end of a chapter, learning module, or semester.
 Thus, summative assessments are not only high-stakes final exams, but can (and should) be viewed as a way to gauge, or spot-check, student mastery of a particular area of content.

-Most summative assessments are given with the understanding that the score given to the student will count towards their final grade.
-As such, keeping summative assessments secure from academic dishonesty is paramount to providing a fair experience for all test takers.
-Many educational institutions are moving to computer-based testing (CBT); however, testing on laptops or other devices can bring an entirely new list of security issues such as access to the internet or other applications during an exam.
-An effective way to ensure exam integrity for high-stakes summative assessments is to choose a testing software that does not utilize Wi-Fi during an exam and prevents students from accessing any other information within the device.
+Most summative assessments are given with the understanding that the student’s score counts towards their final grade.
+As such, keeping these secure from academic dishonesty is paramount to providing a fair experience for all test takers.
+Many educational institutions are moving to computer-based testing (CBT); however, testing on laptops or other devices brings an entirely new list of security issues such as access to the internet or other applications during an exam.
+An effective way to ensure exam integrity for high-stakes assessments is choosing a testing software that does not utilize Wi-Fi during an exam and prevents students from accessing any other information within the device.